-There has been no case law or Tax Appeals Commissioners decision on Ireland's transfer pricing legislation.
+There has been no case law or Tax Appeals Commissioners decision on Ireland's transfer pricing legislation, although there are cases awaiting hearing.
 In a case that pre-dated the transfer pricing legislation, Belville Holdings v.
-Cronin, the High Court considered whether a parent company was obliged to charge for services provided to subsidiaries in circumstances where it was otherwise incurring losses as a result www.taxappeals.ie.
+Cronin, the High Court considered whether a parent company was obliged to charge for services provided to subsidiaries in circumstances where it was otherwise incurring losses as a result of expenses incurred.
+The High Court held that the parent company should be obliged to charge expenses incurred managing its subsidiaries but only to bring the transaction within the realm of being a bona fide transaction in the ordinary course of business.